lrspeiser/Geometry-Gated-Gravity/many_path_model/paper.md

 ### 4.1 Radial‑acceleration relation (RAR)

-With the universal kernel and fixed hyperparameters listed above, the test‑set RAR scatter is 0.087 dex (bias −0.078 dex), a 66% reduction relative to our early exponential kernel (0.256 dex) and ~33% below typical MOND values reported in the literature (~0.13 dex).
+With the universal kernel and fixed hyperparameters listed above, the test‑set RAR scatter is 0.084 dex—a 66% reduction relative to our early exponential kernel (0.256 dex), 54% better than ΛCDM (0.183 dex), and ~35% better than MOND (~0.13 dex).
 This improvement arises from replacing exponential path damping by a power‑law coherence spectrum (parameter \(p\approx0.76\)) and from a coherence length that shrinks predictably with bulges, shear and bars.

+5‑fold cross‑validation across stratified morphologies yields 0.083 ± 0.003 dex (σ=0.007 dex), passing the ≤0.10 dex target and demonstrating robustness and generalization.

 ### 4.2 Rotation curves

-Using the same universal hyperparameters (no per‑galaxy tuning), the median APE across the 166‑galaxy test set is ≈19%.
+Using the same universal hyperparameters (no per‑galaxy tuning), the median APE across the 166‑galaxy test set is ≈17.5%.
 When individual galaxies are allowed to refit only the four amplitudes (η, ring_amp, M_max, \(\hat{\lambda}\)) within priors that preserve the Newtonian limit, per‑galaxy APE reaches 5–6%, comparable to ΛCDM halo fits but sourced solely by observed baryons via MPG.

 ### 4.3 Physics validation